Stephanie-Ash/the-pizza-oven/README.md

 * **Table** - This model is connected to the Restaurant model through a Foreign Key relationship.
 It allows the addition to the booking system of a table of a certain size.
 The decision has been made to restrict the table sizes in the system to just the two most common sizes, 2 person and 4 person tables.
 These can be combined to create larger tables to cover all party sizes.

 * **Booking** - This model contains all the required information about the booking including the date, time and party size.
 The booking end time is calculated automatically with two hours allowed for each booking.
-Tables are connected to bookings through a Many to Many relationship and searching through the bookings for each table allows the booking system to check whether there are tables avaialable at the required booking date and time.
-The model also provides information about the customer who made the booking and if the customer is a registered user the booking will be connected to their AllAuth user model via a Foreign Key relationship.
+Tables are connected to bookings through a Many to Many relationship and searching through the bookings for each table allows the booking system to check whether there are tables available at the required booking date and time.
+The model also provides information about the customer who made the booking and if the customer is a registered user the booking will be connected to their Allauth user model via a Foreign Key relationship.
 The date created and date updated fields were intended to be used to alert the restaurant owner when a booking had been updated however over the course of development a simpler 'updated' Boolean field was chosen instead.

 ## Features